Multi-Robot Motion Planning with Diffusion Models: Experimental Analysis

-\textbf{Analyzing MMD Constraining Strategies.} Further analysis reveals a trend familiar from the MAPF literature.
-MMD-CBS struggles with scalability, reaching the time limit with more than $9$ robots.
-MMD-ECBS significantly outperforms MMD-CBS, and accelerated versions further improve performance.
+Further analysis reveals a trend familiar from the MAPF literature.
+MMD-CBS struggles with scalability, MMD-ECBS significantly outperforms it, and accelerated versions further improve performance.
 MMD-PP finds efficiency in requiring only one inference pass per robot, however, because the constraints on diffusion models are soft, trajectory generation queries are not guaranteed to completely avoid higher-priority robots, and as such MMD-PP may fail to produce collision-free solutions.
 This is reflected in lower success rates in congested maps.
 In contrast, CBS-based MMD methods only failed by exceeding our 60-second runtime limit.
 MMD-xECBS outperformd other MMD algorithms in success rates and matched MMD-ECBS in data adherence.

 To test MMD's MRMP solving ability without regard to data adherence, we created two free-space experiments focusing on robot interactions (Fig. \ref{fig:exp_mapf_freespace}).
 In the \emph{circle} setup, robots move between opposite points on a circle, likely colliding at the center.
 In the \emph{weave} setup (inspired by \cite{tajbakhsh2024conflict}), robots begin on opposite points of a square, aiming to switch places.
-CBS-based methods were challenged in \emph{circle} since incrementally constraining the center region is time consuming.
+CBS-based methods were challenged in \emph{circle} since incrementally constraining the center region is time-consuming.
 MMD-PP's stronger constraints navigated around congestion and solved more problems, however, occasionally failed to produce valid solutions.
 In \emph{weave}, where navigating around congestion is more difficult, CBS-based methods generated collision-free trajectories more effectively.